Charles Bukowski certainly had themes throughout his work – in dozens of books of poetry and some prose and a screenplay.

 He had a disdain for the rich, and he celebrated the common job, while pointing out how it destroyed people.
 He was the first low-life to say “I’ve had enough and I can’t stand it any more!”

 Hank repeatedly mentioned that he didn’t like people.
 Yet observing them was his work, and to do so he immersed himself in life.
-The track was full of people, and the bar involved people.
+The race track was full of people, and the dive bar involved people, and numerous interesting lowlife characters.

-He had the charisma to score with the ladies (despite his believed and actual physical unattractiveness, superficially) and failed at all of them, except for one who blessedly understood him, or at least lovingly tolerated him.
+He had the charisma to score with the ladies (despite his believed and actual physical unattractiveness, superficially) and failed at all of them, except for one who blessedly understood him, or at least lovingly tolerated him, Linda Lee Beighle.

 My alignment with him (as someone on that spectrum) is many-fold:

-Rebellion – he was never content with just the pay-check, the sandwich, the room, the beer.
+- Rebellion – he was never content with just the pay-check, the sandwich, the room, the beer.
 He wanted more as a reward for the shit jobs he did.
+The repeated subtext of his work was a disdain for the rich who got more from doing less.